crim-ca/ServiceGateway/README.rst

 The different functions offered by this code base are the following:

 * Provide a unified CANARIE REST interface for a collection of given services on a given infrastructure.

 * Provide a gateway to a queue-based distributed processing framework based on AMQP and Celery

   * A collection of utilities to aid in adding new worker types to the processing queues.
   * Implements a standard messaging scheme for workers / controller.
+  * Passes arbitrary arguments onwards to the selected worker.

 * Provide an asynchronous API to query the advancement of long duration tasks.

   * Exposes methods to communicate progress [0-100] to the REST front-end.

 * Provides methods to evaluate infrastructure needs.

 This solution relies on the `Celery
 <http://celery.readthedocs.org/en/latest/index.html>`_ distributed task queue